 \subsection{Implementation Details}

 We used PyTorch~\citep{paszke2019pytorch} for our implementation, and the experiments were primarily conducted on workstations with either NVIDIA GeForce RTX 2080 Ti, P40, or V32 GPUs on.
 Each experiment seed takes about 4-6 hours for Mine World, 12-72 hours for Mujoco, and 6-72 hours for RecSim, to converge.
 We use the Weights \& Biases tool~\citep{biewald2020experiment} for plotting and logging experiments.
-All the environments were interfaced using OpenAI Gym wrappers~\citep{brockman2016openai}.
-We use the Adam optimizer~\citep{kingma2014adam} throughout for training.
+All the environments were developed using the OpenAI Gym Wrapper~\citep{brockman2016openai}.
+We use the Adam optimizer~\citep{kingma2014adam} throughout.